Fall Out (The Prisoner): Writing

 In order to save time and cut costs, "Fall Out" reused several sets from "Girl", most notably the rocket control room.
 Two guest actors from the episode, Kenneth Griffith and Alexis Kanner, were also recruited to play different characters in "Fall Out".
 This was, in fact, Kanner's third appearance on the series in only a few weeks; he had previously played Number Eight alias "The Kid/Number 8" in the Western-themed episode "Living in Harmony" as well as his uncredited role of the Photographer in "Girl".
-According to both Fairclough and Kenneth Griffith himself, McGoohan was so pressed for time that the actor was asked to write his own dialogue.
+According to both Fairclough and Kenneth Griffith, McGoohan was so pressed for time that the actor was asked to write his own dialogue.
 While Leo McKern's Number Two is the same character that previously appeared, Kanner's Number 48 is almost certainly a different character from those he played in "Living in Harmony" (where his character in fact dies) and "The Girl Who Was Death", but it is unclear whether Griffith's character is the same one that was the Number Two in the latter episode.
 It was, however, not unusual in The Prisoner for actors to play different characters in different episodes.

 McGoohan receives no onscreen acting credit in this episode.
 The episode opens with the series title superimposed over the first moments of the "Once Upon a Time" recap, with the location credit, episode title, guest stars, David Tomblin's producer credit and McGoohan's "written and directed by" credit over aerial footage of Portmeirion following that sequence.
 At the end, after the names of Kanner, McKern, and Muscat appear as captions over the actors themselves (still in character), an extreme aerial shot of the Lotus on London streets (the driver is not actually recognisable) is captioned simply, "Prisoner".
 Nor does McGoohan receive his usual executive producer credit; in "The Girl Who Was Death" it is replaced with a large "Patrick McGoohan as The Prisoner" credit, but here his name appears onscreen only as writer/director.